 BIPOLAR DISORDER AND GENES: “Linkage evidence suggests that chromosome 13 (13q32-33) contains susceptibility genes for both bipolar disorder and schizophrenia.
 Recently, genes called “G72″ and “G30″ were identified, and polymorphisms of these overlapping genes were reported to be associated with schizophrenia.
 These data suggest that a susceptibility variant for bipolar illness exists in the vicinity of the G72/G30 genes.
 Taken together with the earlier report, this is the first demonstration of a novel gene(s), discovered through a positional approach, independently associated with both bipolar illness and schizophrenia.”
 Hattori E, et als.
 2003, John Easton.
 BIPOLAR DISORDER: See: supplements for.
 E.M.
 Power+ product for Bipolar Disorder.
 Kaplan BJ et als.
 2001, and PubMed See also Bipolar Disorder at Index.

 BITTER LEMON(Mormordica charantia): also known as Balsam pear, Bitter Gourd, Karela is tropical fruit.
-Glucose tolerance of 73% of the maturity onset diabetic patients improved with fruit juice of M. charantia Welihinda 1986 , Also Cunnick J et als.
+Glucose tolerance of 73% of the maturity onset diabetic patients improved with fruit juice of M. charantia Welihinda 1986 , but subsequent studies have not supported this.
+Also Cunnick J et als.
 J Naturopath Med 4(1): 16-21, 1993, mentioned in Werbach et al. 1994, 130 , The effects are gradual and cumulative.

 BRAIN & GLYCOGEN: “The data suggest that brain glycogen can provide fuel for extended periods of time when glucose supply is inadequate.
 Furthermore, brain glycogen can rebound (super-compensate) after a single episode of hypoglycemia.
 We postulate that brain glycogen serves as an energy store during hypoglycemia and that it may participate in the creation of reduced physiological responses to hypoglycemia that are involved in a symptom often observed in patients with diabetes, hypoglycemia unawareness” Choi IY, et als.
 2003, See also PMID: 21337590